NixOS/rfcs/rfcs/0017-intensional-store.md

 - Stop Store Daemon.
 - Change permissions on the Store as desired.

+### Repairing an entry

+If a `$cas` entry does not validate, it can be downloaded from any cache that has it, without trust.
+If no cache has it, it cannot be repaired.

 ## Implementation

 - NixPkgs needs to be audited to remove hard-coded `/nix` names, replacing it with the store path variable (TODO look up name).
 - The Nix tools and Hydra need to be be branched to support the new location and store semantics.
 The tools either use the old location and semantics, or the new one.
-- The binary cache server needs to serve `$cas` as compressed files and trust mappings in an incremental way
+- The binary cache server needs to serve `$cas` entries as compressed files that include the entry and the `$cas.m` file.
+- The trust mapping server needs to serve trust mappings in an incremental way.
+For example, as a JSON array of added and changed mappings since some timestamp.

 ## Alternative options